marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 5. **Main loop**

-Every eopch take proper batches and train/test.
-Additionally accuracy + losses are printed each x interations and losses/accuracy values are added to proper lists, so we can plot them after training finish.
+During every epoch we train/test our models on split datasets.
+Train/test accuracy and losses are printed each `N` iterations and losses/accuracy values are added to proper lists, so we can plot them after.

 ```python
            for epoch in range(epochs):